 While the test run of the Canon Sure Shot AF-7 was mainly done in Chongqing, I tested the Olympus Supertrip once I’d got back to Shanghai.

 All I could do was go out and shoot, so that’s what I did.

-That’s not a fair reflection on the cameras of course, as light, subjects, opportunities, and my mood while shooting all play a part in the end results.
+That’s not a completely fair reflection on the cameras of course, as light, subjects, opportunities, and my mood while shooting all play a part.

 I perhaps like the header image on this post more than anything that came out of the Canon but that’s due to the composition.
 It could have been taken on any camera.

-I only have six images I can really share with you from the Olympus and a couple of these are really just to make up the numbers.
+There are only have six images I can really share with you from the Olympus though, and a couple of these are really just to make up the numbers.